 What happens during cataract surgery?

-Avoid rubbing or pressing on your eye.
+You will need to avoid rubbing or pressing on your eye.
 It's normal to feel itching and mild discomfort for a couple of days after surgery.
-Clean your eyelids with tissue or cotton balls to remove any crusty discharge.
-You may wear an eye patch or protective shield the day of surgery.
-Your doctor may prescribe medications to prevent infection and control eye pressure.
+You may use soft tissue or cotton balls to gently clean your eyelids.
+Your doctor will prescribe medications to prevent infection and control eye pressure.
 After a couple of days, all discomfort should disappear.
 Often, complete healing occurs within eight weeks.

 Contact your doctor immediately if you experience any of the following signs or symptoms after cataract surgery:

 - Vision loss

 - Pain that persists despite the use of over-the-counter pain medications

 - Light flashes or multiple spots (floaters) in front of your eye

 An important part of your pre-operative process will involve choosing a lens implant.
 Implants are divided into 2 main categories: